 On one hand, these organizations were presumably quite successful with hiring American tech workers… but such workers are expensive.
 Thanks to a type of U.S. visa, called the H-1B, outsource contractors can bring in foreign workers, place them with those same corporations, and pay them a lot less than American workers.
 The U.S. organization, like Carnival Cruises, saves money.
 The outsource contractor, which might be a high-profile organization like the Indian firm Infosys, makes money.
 The low-cost offshore talent gets decent jobs and a chance to live in the U.S. Everyone wins, right?
 Except the laid-off American tech workers.

-This is not what the H-1B was designed for.
-It was intended to help companies bring in overseas experts when they can’t fill the job with local applicants.
+This type of bargain outsourcing is not what the H-1B was designed for.
+It wasn’t for laying off expensive U.S. workers and hiring or contracting with lower-paid foreign workers.
+It was intended to help companies bring in overseas experts when they can’t fill the job with qualified local applicants.
 Clearly that’s not what’s happening here.
-And the U.S. government is trying to fight back by cracking down on fraud and abuse.